 During the 7 days when you are taking the green placebo tablets (the placebo days), bleeding should begin (so-called withdrawal bleeding).
-This usually starts on the 2nd or 3rd day after the last white active tablet of <invented name>.
+This usually starts on the 2nd or 3rd day after the last white active tablet of [nationally completed name].
 Once you have taken the last green tablet, you should start with the following strip, whether your bleeding has stopped or not.
 This means that you should start every strip on the same day of the week, and that the withdrawal bleed should occur on the same days each month.

-If you use <invented name> in this manner, you are protected against pregnancy also during the 7 days when you are taking a placebo tablet.
+If you use [nationally completed name] in this manner, you are protected against pregnancy also during the 7 days when you are taking a placebo tablet.